 Instructional programs are designed to meet students' different educational needs.
-Gifted and talented programs offer eligible students a range of learning experiences that lead to advanced performance.
+Gifted and talented programs offer eligible students a range of learning experiences designed to lead to advanced performance (19 TAC §89.3, 2012).
 Title I is the largest federal aid program for elementary and secondary schools.
 The goal of Title I is to improve teaching and learning for at-risk students attending schools with high percentages of economically disadvantaged students.
-Students counted as Title I students may be participating in specific Title I-funded programs, or they may be enrolled in campuses that receive school-wide Title I assistance (TEA, 2010).
+Students counted as Title I students may be participating in specific Title I-funded programs, or they may be enrolled in campuses that receive school-wide Title I assistance (TEA, 2012).
 A coherent sequence of study in career and technical education programs is offered only in Grades 9-12.

-In 2010-11, students receiving Title I services had retention rates higher than those for students overall in all elementary grades (Figure 16 and Table 18).
-Rates for students receiving Title I services and for students overall were highest in Grade 1 and lowest in Grade 6.
+In 2011-12, the retention rate for students receiving Title I services in Grades K-6 (2.4%) was higher than the rate for students overall (2.1%) (Figure 16 and Table 18).
+Across Grades K-6, rates for students receiving Title I services and for students overall were highest in Grade 1 and lowest in Grade 5.